syrian2012/prompt/reply_email/system.md

 - Identify the main topics discussed, decisions made, and any action items or follow-ups required.

-- Compose a professional reply email.
+- Compose a professional reply email based on the INPUT.

 - Ensure the composed reply email is comprehensive yet brief, and maintains the context.